victoriarovercrew/constitution/constitution.md

 **4.1.2** The person has participated actively in Crew activities for a period of time sufficiently acceptable to the Executive Committee.

 **4.1.3** The person has satisfied the following requirements:
-- **4.1.3.1** The person has participated in an outdoor activity or night away with the Crew
+- **4.1.3.1** The person has participated in an outdoor activity or night away with the Crew.
-- **4.1.3.2** The person has joined the Crew in a service activity
+- **4.1.3.2** The person has joined the Crew in a service activity.
-- **4.1.3.3** The person has completed a Rover Explained with the Crew or the Regional Rover Leader
+- **4.1.3.3** The person has completed a Rover Explained with the Crew or the Regional Rover Leader.
-- **4.1.3.4** The person has attended at least one formal Crew meeting
+- **4.1.3.4** The person has attended at least one formal Crew meeting.
-- **4.1.3.5** The person has attended a Regional Rover event or meeting
+- **4.1.3.5** The person has attended a Regional Rover event or meeting.
-- **4.1.3.6** The person shows understanding of the Crew Constitution and agrees to abide by it
+- **4.1.3.6** The person shows understanding of the Crew Constitution and agrees to abide by it.
-- **4.1.3.7** The person has organised at least one Crew activity
+- **4.1.3.7** The person has organised at least one Crew activity.

 **4.1.4** The Crew member will accept the obligation of at least 50 hours service during the year.
 Service as an adult leader may be included in this total in accordance with CPRM.